Tutankhamun: Military campaigns

 The country was economically weak and in turmoil following the reign of Akhenaten.
 Diplomatic relations with other kingdoms had been neglected, and Tutankhamun sought to restore them, in particular with the Mitanni.
 Evidence of his success is suggested by the gifts from various countries found in his tomb.
-Despite his efforts for improved relations, battles with Nubians and Asiatics were recorded in his mortuary temple at Thebes.
-His tomb contained body armor, folding stools appropriate for military campaigns, and bows, and he was trained in archery.
-However, given his youth and physical disabilities, which seemed to require the use of a cane in order to walk, most historians speculate that he did not personally take part in these battles.
+Despite his efforts for improved relations, battles with Nubians and Asiatics were recorded in his mortuary temple at Thebes, both victories for Egypt.
+Also, as far as is known, Tutankhamun's military reign was undefeated, and is one of several other undefeated reigns in ancient Egypt's history.